drfleming0227/Redfish-Tools/doc-generator/README.md

 | <code>slate</code>    | (default) GitHub-flavored Markdown file targeted for the <a href="https://github.com/slatedocs/slate" title="https://github.com/slatedocs/slate">Slate API doc generator</a>.
 For Slate, place the <code>index.html.md</code> output in your Slate repository's source directory. |
 | <code>html</code>     | HyperText Markup Language (HTML) file. |
 | <code>csv</code>      | Comma-separated values (CSV) file. |

+### Command-line arguments that define the output mode and format

 Use the following command-line options to define the output mode and format: